Ghanimah: History

 Early Islamic jurisprudence (7th century AD) placed a strong emphasis on the ethical implications of warfare and the treatment of spoils.
 The classical Islamic legal tradition categorised ghanimah as a form of property that could be legitimately acquired and distributed among the Muslim community, while also laying down rules to ensure that the rights of non-combatants were respected.
 For instance, the early caliph Umar ibn al-Khattab made decisions regarding the distribution of ghanimah, allowing for the retention of spoils within local populations, even if they were non-believers, provided they adhered to certain conditions, such as the payment of jizyah (a tax levied on non-Muslims).

 The captured non-Muslims are distributed as slaves among the Muslim fighters, with women being allowed to be taken as concubines; any marriages of the slaves are annulled.
 The imam can claim the captured men for himself.
 He can kill them, release them for ransom, or exchange them for Muslim prisoners.
 In Abu Hanifa's opinion, they must not be released.

 Ghanimah has historically served as a source of revenue for the Islamic state.
 The Baitul-Maal, or the house of wealth, was established as a financial institution to manage the funds derived from various sources, including zakat (obligatory almsgiving), sadaqah (voluntary charity), and ghanimah.
 This institution played a crucial role in the economic distribution within the Muslim community, ensuring that the wealth acquired through warfare was utilised for the welfare of society.

-In contemporary discussions, the interpretation and application of ghanimah are debated, particularly in the context of modern conflicts involving Muslim-majority regions.